-This answer is not correct because warfarin does not affect the patient’s pulse rate.
-Therefore, teaching the patient how to count their pulse is unnecessary.
+This answer is not correct because warfarin does not affect the client’s pulse rate.
+Therefore, teaching the client how to count their pulse is unnecessary.

 - Reporting toxicity symptoms of visual disturbances

-Warfarin therapy is used for patients needing the blood to not coagulate as much as normal due to the risk of thrombus or embolus.
-Warfarin therapy necessitates periodic blood testing to monitor the amount of clotting occurring in the patient’s blood.
+Warfarin therapy is used for clients needing the blood to not coagulate as much as normal due to the risk of thrombus or embolus.
+Warfarin therapy necessitates periodic blood testing to monitor the amount of clotting occurring in the client’s blood.